Baile folklórico: Popularity

-Amalia Hernandez pioneered baile folklorico in the 1950s with her establishment and leadership of the Ballet Folklorico Mexico.
+Amalia Hernandez pioneered baile folklorico in the 1950s with her establishment and leadership of the Ballet Folklórico de México.
 Additionally, she founded a school in Mexico City for the study and practice of classical and folkloric dance techniques.

 Prior to its rise in popularity among student and community groups, bailes folklóricos were (and currently are) performed as a part of large parties or community events.
 The mariachi musicians generally stand in a line at the back of the performance space and perform without written musical notation, while the dancers perform in couples in front of the mariachis.
 Nowadays there are both private and public Folklorico groups that get together and compete, for example the USA Ballet Folklorico Nationals.